A BRIEF HISTORY

 5-Axis CNC + IPC

-Multi-axis motion + Real-time OS
+Multi-axis motion + real-time OS

 Industrial PC + PCI/PCIe expansion